hrvtom/AspectJExmp/README.txt

    of your interest and issue following command:

    ajc *.java
+   or
+   ajc package/*.java
+   or
+   ajc -argfile name.lst
+   or
+   ajc -argfile package/name.list

    Note, compiling example in "compiletime-crosscutting" directory will result in compile time errors.
 This is correct behavior illustrating